-Under the Supplemental Nutrition Assistance Program (SNAP), formally called the food stamp program, young adults living in Texas may be eligible to receive an electronic debit card to buy groceries.
+Under the Supplemental Nutrition Assistance Program (SNAP), also called food stamps, young adults living in Texas may be eligible to receive an electronic debit card to buy groceries.
 To qualify you must show financial need and meet other criteria.

 If you are between the ages of 18 and 50 and you do not have a child, then expect some limits on your ability to get food stamps.
 You probably can't get food stamp benefits for more than three months in a three-year period unless you work at least 20 hours a week, participate in a training program or go to school.
 There are some exceptions to these requirements, such as for a person who has a disability or is pregnant.
+It is very important that you report any change in your income every month to the program; you can be charged with fraud if you don't.

-For more information on this program, visit the "SNAP food benefits" link under "How to Get Help" at www.hhsc.state.tx.us, visit www.yourtexasbenefits.com, or dial 211 in Texas.
+For more information on this program, visit the "SNAP food benefits" at www.yourtexasbenefits.com, dial 2-1-1 in Texas, or visit your local Texas Health and Human Services office.